ZuzannaCymerman/Arduino_GUI/README.md

 Program turns a test LED on and off by sending a request to ESP8266 containing json body.

-3 leds that are connected to the board represent: yellow - user has to wait, device is processing green - device is connected to WiFi red - device can't connect to WiFi, user has to connect the device to a computer and configure a network through GUI
+3 leds that are connected to the board represent: yellow - user has to wait, device is processing, green - device is connected to WiFi, red - device can't connect to WiFi, user has to connect the device to a computer and configure a network through GUI